WebXDAO/start-here/README.md

 ![image](https://user-images.githubusercontent.com/51391473/133660356-65cd3131-ed6e-4d1e-9bcd-cf6412b76662.png)

 - That's it!
-Noww your profile in the organization is visible to anyone! 🎉
+Now your profile in the organization is visible to anyone! 🎉

 ### Teams